lukso-network/website-support-center/docs/extension/guides/set-wallet-recovery.md

 :::tip Set Controller Names

-By default, the new recovery controller will be named after the page description **Create and Manage your Universal Profile**.
-To better distinguish between different controllers, it's recommended to _rename them locally_ by opening the controller view and clicking the pencil next to its name.
+By default, the new recovery controller will be named **Recovery key?**.
+To better distinguish between different controllers, it's recommended to _locally rename the key_ by opening the controller view and clicking the pencil next to its name.
 You can chose a more specific name like _MetaMask Recovery_ or _Ledger Recovery_.
 Renaming the controllers wont affect any functionality.

 <img
-    src="/img/extension/controller-name.png"
+    src="/img/extension/controller-recovery-rename.png"
     alt="Controller Name Change"
     width="600"
 />